Sebight/EzLines/README.md

 # EzLines
 Command-line utility used for checking lines in various projects and codebases.

+# Installation
+1. Download the .exe build from GitHub Releases, or download the source code and compile it yourself.
+2. Open the directory which contains the downloaded .exe file.

 # Usage
-1. Open the directory with the output .exe file.
+1. Open the directory with the .exe file (if you haven't done so yet).
 2. Enter a command in format:
 ```
 .\EzLines.exe <path> <fileType> <optional: output files?>